algolia/docsearch-scraper/README.md

-# Documentation scraper
+# DocSearch scraper

-This is the repository for the DocSearch scaper.
+This is the repository for the scraper for the [DocSearch project](https://community.algolia.com/docsearch/).
 You can run it on your own, or [ask us](https://community.algolia.com/docsearch/) to crawl your documentation.

 DocSearch is in fact 3 different projects.
 * The front-end of DocSearch: https://github.com/algolia/docsearch